 There is great need in Africa for low-cost, locally-produced small-scale mechanization for smallholder farmers to increase their crop production.
-Researchers with the Soybean Innovation Lab recognized this need and developed a locally-produced small-scale thresher for smallholder soybean farmers and a small tractor that can be built in-country and used by service providers to help smallholder farmers plant, spray, cultivate, disc and thresh.
+Researchers with the Soybean Innovation Lab (SIL) recognize this need and are working on both a locally-produced multi-crop thresher for smallholder soybean farmers and a small tractor that can be built in-country and used by service providers to help smallholder farmers plant, spray, cultivate, disc and thresh.

-Many smallholder farmers in the tropics do not have access to durable and affordable harvest equipment such as crop threshers.
+Many smallholder farmers in the tropics do not have access to durable and affordable equipment such as crop threshers and small tractors.
 Creating a local, skilled workforce for the fabrication of low-cost, locally-produced small-scale mechanization can solve many of the problems of availability and affordability that prevent smallholder farmers from scaling up production.
 Locally-made also means locally-repaired.
 Local fabricators can listen to customer concerns and customize equipment to the needs of the individual or groups of end-users.